 Characteristics of a Godly Child

 How will you know if you have a godly child?
-The Bible gives us a picture of the characteristics of a godly child.
-Your child will never be godly if he or she hasn’t placed her faith and trust in Jesus for salvation.
-However, I do have to remind you that praying a prayer is not true salvation.
-True salvation comes from repentance of sin, trusting in Jesus for paying our penalty, and then following Christ.
+The Bible gives us a picture of the character development of a godly child.
+Know that your child will never be truly godly if he or she hasn’t placed her faith and trust in Jesus for salvation.
+Yes, they may do some of the right things, but it’s not good works that get us into heaven.
+I also do have to remind you that praying a prayer is not true salvation.
+True salvation comes from repentance of sinful behavior, trusting in Jesus for paying our penalty, and then following Christ.
 There will be a heart change.

 - They are growing in the fruit of the Spirit as mentioned in Galatians 5: 22-23.
 Teaching your kids the fruit of the Spirit would be beneficial.